01binary/zeroweb/src/articles/kalman-filter.md

 [A,B,C,D,K,x0,dA,dB,dC,dD,dx0] = idssdata(systemModel);
 ```

-...or by using an object property notation:
+...or by using an object property notation, for example:

 ```matlab
 systemModel.dx0